justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 | Speed              | 30 ft. walking speed                                                  |
 | **Languages**      | Common, any one [secret language](../../more/languages/secret_languages) |

 Standard humans represent the typical example of their race.
 Hardy and adaptable, they can excel in any field as jacks-of-all-trades.
-Some have an innate affinity for a specific secret language and are capable of using it without training.
+Most have an innate affinity for a secret language.

 #### Variant